Table Of Contents

 • Chuck is quality steel and clenches bits tight all day.

-• Large pipe handle helps keep the power in check during tough operation.
+• Large pipe handle helps keep the power in check during tough operation like mixing mud.

 • A true professional power tool, designed to never let you down.